 - 33. Zubin Austin and HCPC Report: Members commented that there was much to be taken from the report for reflection as much of its content was relevant to the GOsC.
-It was asked what has been happening in the research.
-The Head of Professional Standards agreed to take forward but advised the questions were only directed at those who were employed. - 34.
-The research conducted by the General Dental Council was also cited but the date for publication was not clear but it was agreed that sharing of the findings would be useful. - 35.
+The Head of Professional Standards agreed, but advised the report's questions were only directed at those who were employed. - 34.
+The research conducted by the General Dental Council was also cited.
+The date for publication was not clear but it was agreed that sharing of the findings would be useful. - 35.
 Members commended the papers which had been presented for some very useful discussion and thanked the staff for their hard work. - 36.
-The Chair noted that this was the last Committee to be attended by the Head of Regulation before his departure, and thanked Mr Gomez for his support to the Committee.
+The Chair noted that this was the last Committee to be attended by the Head of Regulation before his departure, and thanked David Gomez for his support to the Committee.